softwaremill/diffx/docs-sources/README.md

 ## Customization

 If you'd like to implement custom matching logic for the given type, create an implicit `Diff` instance for that type, and make sure it's in scope when any `Diff` instances depending on that type are created.

-If there is already a typeclass for a particular type, but you would like to use another one, you wil have to override existing instance.
-Because of the "exporting" mechanism the top level typeclass is `Derived[Diff]` rather then `Diff` and that's the typeclass you need to override.

-To understand it better, consider following example with `NonEmptyList` from cats.
-`NonEmptyList` is implemented as case class so diffx will create a `Derived[Diff[NonEmptyList]]` typeclass instance using magnolia derivation.
+Consider following example with `NonEmptyList` from cats. `NonEmptyList` is implemented as case class so diffx will create a `Diff[NonEmptyList]` typeclass instance using magnolia derivation.

 Obviously that's not what we usually want.
 In most of the cases we would like `NonEmptyList` to be compared as a list.
 Diffx already has an instance of a typeclass for a list.
 One more thing to do is to use that typeclass by converting `NonEmptyList` to list which can be done using `contramap` method.